THE ROAD TO ASSUNPINK CREEK

 “David Price has given us a clear, succinct, and gripping account of one of the pivotal moments of the Revolutionary War.
 This is an excellent portrayal of the battle and a reminder that there was much more to Washington's crossing of the Delaware than is usually remembered.”

-—Jack Kelly, author of Band of Giants: The Amateur Soldiers Who Won America’s Independence
+—JACK KELLY, author of Valcour: The 1776 Campaign That Saved the Cause of Liberty and Band of Giants: The Amateur Soldiers Who Won America’s Independence

 “Assembling the best scholarship on what has been called the ‘Ten Crucial Days,’ David Price has rightfully elevated the crucial importance of one of the least remembered battles of the Revolution—Assunpink Creek.
 The Road to Assunpink Creek is a finely crafted argument and illuminating book that shines light on many forgotten aspects of the battle, including the key role played by Edward Hand’s Pennsylvania riflemen.
 Price’s book is must reading for anyone interested in the Revolution.”